flytbase/flytdocs/source/docs/FlytOS/FlytOSInstallationGuide.rst

 1. Launch FlytOS

    Once you have installed FlytOS, you are ready to build your own apps.
-If you have installed FlytOS Linux Image, FlytOS would be launched automatically at every system bootup.
+If you have flashed FlytOS Linux Image, FlytOS would be launched automatically at every system bootup.

    To launch FlytOS, open a **new** terminal and run this command.